The Penguin Conservation Centre (PCC) was

 advance if you will require vegetarian or other options for your meals.

-uses USD rates as our standard.
-The GBP
+uses USD rates as standard due to currency fluctuations.
+GBP rates

 Training / Qualifications

 You do not need any special skills to join

 this project, as all the necessary training will be given.
 If you have